charlesrocabert/gbacpp/tutorials/src_model_format_tutorial.md

 ### 2.7) Initial and optimal solutions (<code>q</code>) <img src="https://img.shields.io/badge/optional-grey" /> <a name="q"></a>

 This sheet `q.csv` contains two sorts of flux fraction vectors (vector $q$ in GBA formalism):
-- An initial solution vector $q_0$, calculated with linear sub-routines (see <a href="https://github.com/charlesrocabert/gbammsyn/tree/main/pipeline" target="_blank">the genome-scale tutorial</a>).
+- An initial solution vector $q_0$, calculated with linear sub-routines.
 This solution is generally used as a starting point to optimize the model.
 - If available, optimal solutions for each external condition.

 For example, the model below has the following initial solution $f_0$: